Silver Diamine Fluoride: Is this Drill-free Dental Procedure the Future for Kids’ Cavity Treatment?

 The traditional treatment for cavities is to drill out the decay and provide a dental filling, which can be a scary experience for young kids.
 Silver diamine fluoride (SDF) may be the new answer to an old problem.
 First approved by the Federal Drug Administration in 2014 for use in the United States, this cavity-fighting, smile-saving serum wasn’t commercially available for dentist office use until 2016.
 In as little as 30 seconds, this clear liquid can be painted on the surface of teeth with early, non-symptomatic cavities to stop the progress of decay.
 No drills.
 No needles.

-The Silver Diamine Fluroide (SDF) Timeline
+The Silver Diamine Fluoride (SDF) Timeline

 SDF made its premiere in Japan 900 years ago and has been used overseas for over 30 years.
 It was first cleared in the U.S. for adults 21 and older as a tooth desensitizer.
-But as SDF studies grew, researchers began to see how it could slow cavity growth.
+However as SDF studies grew, researchers began to see how it could slow cavity growth.

-Finally in 2017, the American Academy of Pediatric Dentistry (AAPD) released new guidelines, recommending silver diamine fluoride for the treatment of cavities in children and adolescents, including those with special needs.
+Finally, in 2017, the American Academy of Pediatric Dentistry (AAPD) released new guidelines, recommending silver diamine fluoride for the treatment of cavities in children and adolescents, including those with special needs.

 Delta Dental of Arizona dentist Dr. Jeanette MacLean was an early adopter of SDF, using the liquid as a first line of defense for kids experiencing tooth decay.
 In an article for the dental blog The Daily Floss, MacLean explains why she’s become such an advocate for the treatment, claiming it has dramatically reduced the number of minimal oral conscious sedation cases she does in her pediatric practice and completely eliminated the use of in-office deep IV sedation.